jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

 **These notes are for the presenters.**

-For the last two years the Jupyter team has been working on the new Jupyter
+For the last several years the Jupyter team has been working on a new Jupyter
 frontend: JupyterLab.
 While JupyterLab does of course allow the use of Jupyter Notebooks, it goes beyond the classic Jupyter Notebook by providing a flexible and extensible web application with a set of reusable components.
 Users can